-Fishery and Stock Trends Recent Trend in Biomass or Proxy The lognormal setnet CPUE series has been increasing steadily from the mid-1990s, while the longline series has been steadily decreasing since the beginning of the series.
-Recent Trend in Fishing Mortality Unknown or Proxy
+Fishery and Stock Trends

+Recent Trend in Biomass or Proxy The lognormal setnet CPUE series has been increasing steadily

+from the mid-1990s, while the longline series has been steadily

+decreasing since the beginning of the series.

+Recent Trend in Fishing Intensity Unknown

+or Proxy

+Other Abundance Indices -

+Trends in Other Relevant -

+Indicators or Variables

 Projections and Prognosis

-Stock Projections or Prognosis CPUE trends in this Region are contradictory, with the setnet series increasing while the bottom longline series has been decreasing.
-It is not known which series (if any) reflect the true underlying abundance.
+Stock Projections or Prognosis CPUE trends in this Region are contradictory, with the setnet

+series increasing while the bottom longline series has been

+decreasing.
+It is not known which series (if any) reflect the true

+underlying abundance.

 Probability of Current Catch or Soft Limit: Unknown

-TACC causing decline below Hard Limit: Unlikely (< 40%)
+TACC causing Biomass to remain Hard Limit: Unlikely (< 40%)

-Limits
+below or to decline below Limits

 Probability of Current Catch or Unknown

 TACC causing Overfishing to

 continue or to commence

-Assessment Methodology Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Evaluation of standardised CPUE indices Assessment Dates Latest assessment: 2014 Next assessment: 2015 Overall assessment quality rank 1 - High Quality Main data inputs -Catch and effort data 1 - High Quality Changes to Model Structure and -The previously accepted CPUE series was based on setnet data Assumptions using mixed target species.
-T monitoring fishery to be mor e consistent with the fine scale pattern of fishing.
+Assessment Methodology Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Evaluation of standardised CPUE indices Assessment Dates Latest assessment: 2014 Next assessment: 2017 Overall assessment quality rank 1 - High Quality Main data inputs (rank) -Catch and effort data 1 - High Quality Data not used (rank)

+Changes to Model Structure and -The previously accepted CPUE series was based on setnet data Assumptions using mixed target species.
+This assessment redefined the monitoring fishery to be more consistent with the fine scale pattern of fishing.
 Major Sources of Uncertainty -The components of the population fished by each gear type -Interactions with other areas